Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Curves with torsion modified diagonal or Johnson class

-As a corollary we have: \begin{cor} Let $\iota\in PSL_2(8)$ be any element of order $2$.
-If $X/K$ is a curve of genus seven over a number field with $\textup{Aut}_K(X)\simeq PSL_2(8)$, then $X/\langle \iota\rangle$ is a non-hyperelliptic curve of genus three with $J(X/\langle\iota\rangle)$ torsion. \end{cor} \begin{remark} Note that curves $X$ as above exist --- for any model of the Fricke-Macbeath curve over a number field $K$, the base-change to a finite extension of $K$ over which all the automorphisms are defined will suffice. \end{remark} \begin{proof}[Proof of Corollary \ref{genus-3-example}] The statement that $J(X/\langle\iota\rangle)$ is torsion is immediate from Theorem \ref{thm:dominated-torsion} and Proposition \ref{FrickeMacbeath}.
-So we need only verify that such curves are genus $3$ and not hyperelliptic.
+\begin{remark} Note that curves $X$ as above exist---for any model of the Fricke--Macbeath curve over a number field $K$, the base change to a finite extension of $K$ over which all the automorphisms are defined will suffice. \end{remark}

+\begin{proof}[Proof of Corollary~\ref{genus-3-example}] The statement that $J(X/\langle\iota\rangle)$ is torsion is immediate from Theorem~\ref{thm:dominated-torsion} and Proposition~\ref{FrickeMacbeath}.
+So we need only verify that such curves have genus $3$ and are not hyperelliptic.

-To see that $X/\langle \iota \rangle$ has genus $3$, note that $PSL_2(8)$ has a unique conjugacy class of order $2$, whose trace (by the discussion in the proof of Proposition \ref{FrickeMacbeath}) on $H^1(X)$ is $-2$.
-Hence by the Lefschetz fixed point theorem, $\iota$ has $4$ fixed points.
-Now Riemann-Hurwitz gives the claim.
+To see that $X/\langle \iota \rangle$ has genus $3$, note that $\PSL_2(8)$ has a unique conjugacy class of order $2$, whose trace (by the discussion in the proof of Proposition~\ref{FrickeMacbeath}) on $H^1(X)$ is $-2$.
+Hence by the Lefschetz fixed point theorem, $\iota$ has four fixed points.
+Now the Riemann--Hurwitz theorem gives the claim.

-To show that $X/\langle \iota\rangle$ is not hyperelliptic, first we note that $PSL_2(8)$ has a unique conjugacy class of order $2$.
+To show that $X/\langle \iota\rangle$ is not hyperelliptic, first we note that $\PSL_2(8)$ has a unique conjugacy class of order~$2$.
 Hence for any two elements $\iota_1, \iota_2$ in this conjugacy class, the quotient curves $X/\langle \iota_1 \rangle$ and $X/\langle \iota_2 \rangle$ are isomorphic.
-Now in \cite[Section 2]{TopVerschoor}, the authors give a model for one of the quotient curves --- it is a smooth quartic curve in $\mathbb{P}^2$.
-Thus this isomorphism class of curves is non-hyperelliptic. \end{proof} We now give the proof of Theorem \ref{thm:dominated-torsion}.
-We require the following lemmas. \begin{lemma} Let $G$ be a group and let be an extension of $G$-representations over an algebraically closed field of characteristic zero, with $U, W$ semisimple.
-Then the extension splits if and only if the unipotent radical of the Zariski-closure of $G$ in $GL(V)$ is trivial. \end{lemma} \begin{proof} If the extension splits, then $V$ is semisimple.
-Hence the Zariski-closure of the image of $G$ is reductive, and we are done.
+Now in \cite[Section 2]{TopVerschoor}, the authors give a model for one of the quotient curves---it is a smooth quartic curve in $\mathbb{P}^2$.
+Thus this isomorphism class of curves is non-hyperelliptic. \end{proof}